For years, we’ve been applying ice packs, and frozen peas to help alleviate swelling or soothe aches and pains.

-Unlike some others on our list, this ice machine offers up to 5 hours of water circulation for extended relief and has a clear container so you can see when the unit needs refilling.
+Unlike some others on our list, this ice therapy machine offers up to 5 hours of water circulation for extended relief and has a clear container so you can see when the unit needs refilling.

 You can also opt for continuous use to keep the machine going for the maximum time.
 It also has a high and low setting.

 Furthermore, the Arctic Ice Machine comes with a universal wrap and a Velcro strap which can be used on various areas of the body such as the hip, ankle, shoulder, and even your wrist and elbow.

 The machine remains quiet while the 60-inch hose –attached to a motorized pump- circulates water to the pad, offering you relief and comfort.

 The most popular complaints about this product related to a handful of users having issues when their pump stopped working after a short time.

 Despite these issues, if you suffer from chronic pain, inflammation, diabetes, or joint pain this machine is worth a try.

 Plus, it can be used on various areas of the body and comes with a 30-day warranty should any defects arise within that time.